jcstahl1/SDGT_English/README.md

 If you’d like to support the ongoing work, you can do so here:
 ☕ [**buymeacoffee.com/jc15904**](https://buymeacoffee.com/jc15904)

-Your support helps cover the hundreds of time and testing resources that keep the translation improving.
+Your support helps cover the hundreds of hours in time and testing resources that keep the translation improving.

 ---